WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 This release brings a big list of stability fixes, API updates and performance improvements - see the Bug fixes below for the complete list.

 * **New BB Q10 Keyboard driver** Ever wanted a BlackBerry-style keyboard for your Meadow projects?
-You can now use [Solder Party's](www.solder.party) keyword with Meadow
+You can now use [Solder Party's](http://www.solder.party) keyword with Meadow
 * **ePaper display performance** Full screen redrawing speed is 10-15% faster on most ePaper displays
-* **Renamed GraphicsLibrary to MicroGraphics - Breaking Change** We renamed the `GraphicsLibrary` class to `MicroGraphics` to bring the class inline with branding and documentation, all instances in your code will need to be renamed
+* **Breaking Change: Renamed GraphicsLibrary to MicroGraphics** - We renamed the `GraphicsLibrary` class to `MicroGraphics` to bring the class inline with branding and documentation, all instances in your code will need to be renamed
-* **DisplayBase to IGraphicsDisplay - Breaking Change** We deprecated `DisplayBase` and replaced it with `IGraphicsDisplay` - all graphics displays now implement this interface
+* **Breaking Change: `DisplayBase` -> `IGraphicsDisplay`** - We deprecated `DisplayBase` and replaced it with `IGraphicsDisplay` - all graphics displays now implement this interface
-* **FontBase to IFont - Breaking Change** We deprecated `FontBase` and replaced it with `IFont` - all font classes now implement this interface
+* **Breaking Change: `FontBase` -> `IFont`** - We deprecated `FontBase` and replaced it with `IFont` - all font classes now implement this interface
-* **Moved graphics enums out of GraphicsLibrary** this is API cleanup, several enums were nested in the `GraphicsLibrary` class, and have been moved directly into the `Meadow.Foundation.Graphics` including: `ColorType`, `ScaleFactor`, `TextAlignment`, and `BitmapMode`
+* **Moved graphics enums out of GraphicsLibrary** - This is API cleanup, several enums were nested in the `GraphicsLibrary` class, and have been moved directly into the `Meadow.Foundation.Graphics` including: `ColorType`, `ScaleFactor`, `TextAlignment`, and `BitmapMode`
-* **Samples updated to support Meadow V2** All Meadow.Foundation samples updated to run on the Meadow V2 boards by default, if you're using V1 boards change the `MeadowApp` class signature from `App<F7MicroV2, MeadowApp>` to `App<F7Micro, MeadowApp>` (remove the V2)
+* **Samples updated to support Meadow V2** - All Meadow.Foundation samples updated to run on the Meadow V2 boards by default, if you're using V1 boards change the `MeadowApp` class signature from `App<F7MicroV2, MeadowApp>` to `App<F7Micro, MeadowApp>` (remove the `V2`)
-* **SPI peripherals now have a default value** No more guessing on the appropriate SPI bus speed for peripherals, all SPI drivers now have a public `DefaultSpiBusSpeed` of type `Meadow.Units.Frequency`
+* **SPI peripherals now have a default value** - No more guessing on the appropriate SPI bus speed for peripherals, all SPI drivers now have a public `DefaultSpiBusSpeed` of type `Meadow.Units.Frequency`

 ### Bug fixes

+Look at this enormous list of bug fixes!
+We're getting close to v1.0 Release Candidate, folks!

 * [#82 Error flashing F7 OS from a non-english OS](https://github.com/WildernessLabs/Meadow.CLI/issues/82)
 * [#92 Conflicting use of the -v flag](https://github.com/WildernessLabs/Meadow.CLI/issues/92)